Last updated July 13th, 2023.

 They also require a minimum age of 50.
 Be aware that you may have to report to immigration officials every 90 days, though you might be able to do it online after the first time.

-There are dozens of quality hospitals.
+You have access to dozens of quality hospitals.
 In fact, some of the best hospitals in the world can be found in Thailand, including Bumrungrad Hospital, Bangkok Hospital, and Phyathai Hospital.

 The Thai baht is also one of the best performing currencies over the past few decades and is one of the least volatile despite the financial crisis in 1997.